DeadManLogan/Drei-Documentation/Shaders/MeshReflectorMaterial.md

 * **normalScale**

-    is used to set the intensity of the normal map.
-It is a Vector2 that defines the scaling factor of the normal vector in the x and y directions.
-A value of (1, 1) indicates no scaling of the normal vector.
-Values greater than 1 will increase the intensity of the normal map, while values less than 1 will decrease it.
-The default value is (1, 1).
+    is used to specify how to scale the normals of a reflected object in a WebXR application.

+    The normal scale property controls the appearance of the reflections on the surface of an object that is using the MeshReflectorMaterial.
+The normals of the reflected object are used to calculate the angle at which light should be reflected, and the normal scale property allows you to adjust this calculation.
+By changing the normal scale property, you can control the intensity and quality of the reflections on the surface of the object.

+    For example, a value of 1 will result in reflections that match the normals of the reflected object exactly, while a value of 0 will result in no reflections.
+The normal scale property can also be negative, which will result in inverted reflections.

 * **displacementMap**